 The College of Mount Saint Vincent was transformed into a 1960s elementary school for the Oscar-nominated film Doubt.
 Many scenes were filmed inside the Chapel of the Immaculate Conception, while the rest of the campus, including the administration building and Smith Hall, were used as cast and crew headquarters, dressing rooms and soundstages.

 9. Gun Hill Road (2011)

 Starring: Judy Reyes, Esai Morales, Isiah Whitlock Jr.

 This 2011 independent film about an ex-con who returns home to the Bronx after three years in prison was shot entirely on location in the borough, including at DeWitt Clinton High School located on West Mosholu Parkway close to the film's namesake, Gun Hill Road, which runs along part of Van Cortlandt Park.

 Most recently, film crews have been spotted on Independence Avenue and the Henry Hudson Parkway in Riverdale shooting this upcoming remake of the 1947 classic, based on the short story by James Thurber.
-The film stars Ben Stiller as the whimsical Walter Mitty and is due out in 2013.
+The film stars Ben Stiller as the whimsical Walter Mitty and was released in 2013.

 A behind-the-scenes look at two movies filmed on Manhattan's campus: